greatoldcactus/simple-cpp-server-client/Readme.md

 - **Server**:
   - Listens on a specified port and accepts messages from clients.
   - Logs each message to a file named `log.txt`, ensuring correct access to the file when working with multiple clients.
-  - Handles each client connection in a separate thread, allowing simultaneous operation with multiple clients.

 ## Running